Not So Silent Night: Promotion

-On 13 November 2021, Connor released a new recording of "The Christmas Song" and its music video as an Amazon Music original.
-This song, alongside "Don't You Know That It's Christmas", is included as a bonus track on the deluxe edition of the album.
+On 13 November 2021, Connor released a new recording of the Robert Wells/Mel Tormé classic "The Christmas Song" and its music video as an Amazon Music original.
+The song, alongside "Don't You Know That It's Christmas", is included as a bonus track on the deluxe edition of the album.
 Connor had previously recorded and performed the song in two versions, the first one being included on her first Christmas album Christmas in My Heart in 2005, the second one being part of the Christmas show in the first season of the German TV Show Sing meinen Song – Das Tauschkonzert in 2014.
 On 4 November 2022, "Ring Out the Bells" was released as the album's first official single.
+In the weeks leading up to the album's release, several music videos were released to visually promote the album, including visuals for "Not So Silent Night", "Christmas 2066" and "Jolly Time of Year."
+As with the music video for "Ring Out the Bells," they were directed by Tatjana Wenig.